 5 Hacks To Manage Screen Time (+Free Printable Screen Time Checklist)

-As summer vacation begins, the onslaught of screen time questions from your kids may feel daunting.
+The onslaught of screen time with your kids may feel daunting.

 But fear not!
 With these 5 hacks, you can establish healthy screen time limits tailored to your family’s needs.